SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Length of surveys

-Similar to other survey sites, the actual length of the questionnaire can vary.
+Similar to other survey sites, the actual length of the surveys can vary.
 The typical length though seems to be around 10-15 minutes, with longer surveys usually rewarding more points.

 LifePoints offers multiple options to earn points and rewards.
-Their quarterly sweepstake has a prize pool of $2000, divided among 103 lucky winners.
+Their quarterly sweepstake has a prize pool of $2000, which is shared among 103 lucky winners.

 You earn sweepstake entries in several ways, especially by successfully completing surveys.

-The rewards section has specific details on how to redeem your points.
-The minimum payout is 5550 points, which can earn you gift cards from companies such as Starbucks, Amazon or iTunes.
+The rewards section has specific details on how to redeem your points from taking opinion surveys.
+The minimum payout is 5550 points, which can earn you a gift card from companies such as Starbucks, Amazon, or iTunes.